projectsyn/component-velero/README.md

 This is a [Commodore][commodore] Component for velero.

+This component is not supported by VSHN.
+We recommend using [k8up](https://github.com/vshn/k8up) with the [backup-k8up Component](https://github.com/projectsyn/component-backup-k8up) instead.

 This repository is part of Project Syn.
 For documentation on Project Syn and this component, see https://syn.tools.